bancolombia/scaffold-clean-architecture/README.md

 # Scaffolding of Clean Architecture

-Gradle plugin to create a java application based on Clean Architecture following our best practices!
+Gradle plugin to create a java and kotlin application based on Clean Architecture following our best practices!

 - [Scaffolding of Clean Architecture](#scaffolding-of-clean-architecture)
 - [Plugin Implementation](#plugin-implementation)